CommandMC/HeroicWiki/Game-Workarounds.md

 1. Set the alternative EXE to be `<pathToGame>/MarvelRivalsjKtnW/MarvelRivals_Launcher.exe`
 2. Add an environment variable for `SteamDeck=1`

+### Humankind

+If your game is crashing on launch, you need to enable the EOS overlay.

 ### SUPERHOT
 The SUPERHOT launcher does not work with Heroic, since it also uses some Electron components.
 Luckily, bypassing it is easy:
 1. Open up the game-specific settings for SUPERHOT.